 Chinese Qi Pao

-Qi Pao, or Chinese dress, cheongsam, is a traditional Chinese ladies' dress.
-It derived from royal dress' design, and was popular in 20s and 30s of last century.
-The design of Qi Pao lays first emphasis on displaying the beautiful curve of Chinese women, and a series of structural elements, including the collar, the button, the color, and the cloth, embody the cultural background, so the whole design shows a poetic and artistic conception, which is in agreement with the main qualities of traditional Chinese women: virtuousness, elegance, tenderness and delicacy.
-Plus, the changing of Qi Pao design over time reflected the changes of culture and society.
+Qi Pao, or cheongsam, is a traditional Chinese ladies' dress.
+It derived from royal dress' design (the last imperial dynasty by a minor group, Manchu, in China) and was popular in 20s and 30s of last century.
+The design of Qi Pao lays first emphasis on displaying the beautiful curve of Chinese women, and a series of structural elements, including the collar, the button, the color, and the cloth, embody the cultural background, so the whole design shows a poetic and artistic conception, which is then made into Han clothing elements, agreement with the main qualities of traditional Chinese Han women: virtuousness, elegance, tenderness and delicacy.
+Plus, the changing of Qi Pao design over time reflected the changes of culture and society in recent time.

 The background and development

 Qi Pao was originated from the dress of Qi ladies in Qing Dynasty, which was the last dynasty in 2000 years Feudal Imperialism and was ruled by a minor group, Manchu people.
 In 1601, Nurhachi, the father of the first Emperor of Qing Dynasty, created the Eight-Banner System to manage his grand army, i.e. divided soldiers into eight groups, each group under the symbol of one of eight colors banners: yellow, white, red, blue; a yellow, a white and a blue each with a red frame, and a red with a white frame.
 Noble people from the eight groups were called Qi people (because the pronunciation of "banner" or "flag" in Chinese is qi), and the clothes of Qi people was called Qi clothes, but Qi Pao only refers to ladies' dress.